lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 Alternatives proposed include [[Contrastive Loss]] (training using pairs) and [[Triplet Loss]] (training using triplets).
 However, they rely on Hard Negative Mining for efficiency, which adds complexity to the training pipeline.

 This paper proposes [[Center Loss]].
-They add a center for each class, which is a vector of the same dimension as the input feature embedding.
+They add a center for each class, a vector of the same dimension as the input feature embedding.

 Then, they simultaneously learn center during training while minimizing the distance between features and their corresponding class center.